Species richness and endemism

 Botanical surveys on Helena and Aurora Range have found new species, some of which are endemic to Helena and Aurora Range while others are endemic to several BIF ranges.
 Without these botanical surveys the flora of Helena and Aurora Range would remain unknown.

 Among the 379 native plant species recognised as occurring on Helena and Aurora Range in 2008, six were listed as endemic to the range.
-To date, there are five known endemic species on Helena and Aurora Range (see Significant Flora List).
-Since 2008, based on current knowledge, one new species can be added to the list of endemic species (Acacia shapelleae (formerly Acacia sp.
+Since 2008, there are now five known endemic species on Helena and Aurora Range (see Significant Flora List), as based on current knowledge, one new species was added to the list of endemic species (Acacia shapelleae (formerly Acacia sp.
 Bungalbin (JJ Alford 1119)) and two are no longer found to be endemic - where one species, Neurachne annularis, was found to also occur on Mt Manning and another species no longer considered to be a distinct taxon (Echinopogon ovatus var. pubiglumis now considered to be Echinopogon ovatus).

-As the knowledge of the flora on Helena and Aurora Range and the broader region has grown, so has the number of plants recognised as rare.
+Since the 1980s, the knowledge of the flora on Helena and Aurora Range and the broader region has grown, and so has the number of plants recognised as rare.
 In the early 1980s no rare species were known from Helena and Aurora Range and few Priority species.
 By 1995/1997 one rare species was recognised on Helena and Aurora Range and 10 Priority species.
 In 2007, two rare species and 12 Priority species were recognised from Helena and Aurora Range.
 Gibson (et al. 2007) found that within an area of 646km2 of Helena and Aurora Range there were two DRF and 11 Priority 1 species.
-By December 2011, the number of Priority species had increased to 13 (see Significant Flora List ) (including less one plant species that is no longer recognised as a Priority, plus three species now considered to have Priority status).
+By August 2024, the number of Priority species had increased to 13 (see Significant Flora List ) (where one plant species is no longer recognised as a Priority, plus three species now considered to have Priority status).

 Summary of rare Flora

-These are Tetratheca aphylla subsp. aphylla (T), Leucopogon spectabilis (T), Lepidosperma bungalbin (T) and Acacia shapelleae (T), all of which are endemic to Helena and Aurora Range, as they are only known to occur on this range.
-Tetratheca aphylla subsp. aphylla (T) and Leucopogon spectabilis (T) grow from the fissures or cracks within the rocky outcrops of Helena and Aurora Range.
+These four Threatened Flora, are Tetratheca aphylla subsp. aphylla (VU), Leucopogon spectabilis (VU), Lepidosperma bungalbin (VU) and Acacia shapelleae (VU).
+All four of these Threatened Flora are endemic to Helena and Aurora Range, as they are only known to occur on this range.
+Tetratheca aphylla subsp. aphylla and Leucopogon spectabilis grow from the fissures or cracks within the rocky outcrops of Helena and Aurora Range.
 Very few plant species grow out of the rocky outcrops, a place where there is very little soil and where water availability can be in short supply or very restricted during the summer months.

 Tetratheca aphylla subsp. aphylla was collected for the first time during the biological survey by Ken Newbey and Hnatiuk in 1979 (Newbey and Hnatiuk, 1985) and Leucopogon spectabilis for the first time by Brendan Lepschi, Neil Gibson and Michael Lyons in 1995.
 Their work was published in 1997 (Gibson et al. 1997).

-In addition to Helena and Aurora Range having four Threatened Flora, this range currently has 12 Priority Flora1 - of which two appear to be endemic to the range or local area (Eremophila hamulata (P1) and Acacia adinophylla (P1)).
+In addition to Helena and Aurora Range having four Vulnerable Flora, this range currently has 12 Priority Flora1 - of which two appear to be endemic to the range or local area, Eremophila hamulata (P1) and Acacia adinophylla (P1).

-Threatened or Priority plant species dependent on BIF habitat include the four threatened plant species Tetratheca aphylla ssp. aphylla, Leucopogon spectabilis, Lepidosperma bungalbin and Acacia shapelleae (formerly Acacia sp.
-Bungalbin Hill (JJ Aford 1119)), plus Dryandra arborea (also known as Banksia arborea), Stenanthemum newbeyi, Acacia adinophylla, Mirbelia ferricola, Grevillea georgeana, Lepidosperma ferricola and within Helena and Aurora Range, Neurachne annularis.
+Rare or Priority plant species dependent on BIF habitat include the four Vulnerable plant species Tetratheca aphylla subsp. aphylla, Leucopogon spectabilis, Lepidosperma bungalbin and Acacia shapelleae, plus Dryandra arborea (P4) (also known as Banksia arborea), Stenanthemum newbeyi (P3), Acacia adinophylla (P3), Mirbelia ferricola (P3), Grevillea georgeana (P3), Lepidosperma ferricola (P3) and, at least within Helena and Aurora Range, Neurachne annularis (P3).

 Fauna